frontend-workflow-cloud-compiler/docs/docs/client.md

 # Client

-Please take a look at the [getting started section](start.md) for basic setup guide.
+> **Please take a look at the [getting started section](start.md) for basic setup guide.**

+The Unglue client is responsible for reading the `.unglue` files which defines the config, find all associated files (css, js) collect the values and transmit those informatiosn to the [Server](server.md).
+The response from the server will then be stored in the designated files.

-## How to install
+## Download

-The client [client binary](https://github.com/unglue-workflow/client) must be installed trough composer in the vendor folder.
+The client [client binary](https://github.com/unglue-workflow/client) must be installed trough composer.

 ```sh
 composer require --dev unglue-workflow/client
 ```

+Afterwards the bin file is available in `vendor/bin/unglue`.

-## The `.unglue` file
+## Unglue config file

-Add the `.unglue` files, for example `main.unglue`:
+The `.unglue` files are the place where the magic happens.
+Depending on the file name (e.g `main.unglue`) this is what your output will look like (e.g. `main.css` and/or `main.js`).
+The unglue files must be stored as valid json, and currently contains the following sections:

++ css: An array with valid paths to scss files.
++ js: An array with valid paths to javascript files which should be compiled.
++ options: Options for the compiling request, see the configuration option section for more details.

+And example of an anglue file which will read a main.scss file and collect and compile a few javascript files.
+Also options like compress (uglify) and maps (source maps) are enabled:

 ```json
 {